mdmoss/bamboo-leave-to-slack/README.md

 - I've assumed that leave either side of a weekend (Saturday and Sunday) can be merged.
 I know this isn't the case for all people and places, but it meets my needs.

+- I'm pretty liberal with `.unwrap()` on date manipulations.
+I feel like if you've managed to get leave approved on a date that can't be represented, you've probably got more interesting issues to deal with.

+- We could be smarter about leave that's scheduled starting Monday.
+I feel like we should be reporting the person as out starting on Saturday, for clarity.

 ## Setup and configuration

 - Download or build a binary (TODO: set up GitHub actions to publish automatically.)